Lorna Doone (cookie)

 Lorna Doone is a brand of golden, square-shaped shortbread cookie produced by Nabisco and owned by Mondelez International.

 History

 Introduced in 1912, it was possibly named after the main character in R. D. Blackmore's 1869 novel, Englishwoman Lorna Doone, but no record exists as to the exact motivation behind the name.

 One origin story for the Lorna Doone recipe is that a Nabisco employee from Pittsburgh, Joe Hoawat, sold his Scottish-born mother's shortbread recipe to the company.

 An alternate origin story is that the original cookie recipe came from the Malloys, Emily and John, who ran a bakery in Chicago.
 Emily had created the recipe, but when they closed down the bakery, John sold the recipe to F. A. Kennedy Steam Bakery which had also first produced the Fig Newton in 1891.

-Media

-A box of Lorna Doone can be seen, in cartoon form, in Mickey's Surprise Party (1939), a theatrical advertisement/cartoon short produced by Walt Disney Productions for Nabisco.